Justice Dept. seeks pause on agreement with Baltimore police

 Sessions has not committed to such an agreement and has repeatedly said he believes broad investigations of police departments risk unfairly smearing entire agencies and harming officer morale.
 He has also suggested that officers' reluctance to aggressively police has contributed to a spike in violence in some cities.

-Activist Ray Kelly said the requested delay threatened to undermine hard-fought efforts to heal the fractured relationship.
+Activist Ray Kelly said the requested delay undermined hard-fought efforts to heal the fractured relationship.

-While consent decrees that are in negotiation, or have not yet been reached, could now be in the balance under new leadership, it would be harder to change the consent decrees that already exist in cities such as Cleveland, Albuquerque, New Mexico, and Ferguson, Missouri.
+Kristen Clark, president and executive director of the Lawyers' Committee for Civil Rights Under Law, initially voiced concern after the Justice Department asked for a delay of court proceedings earlier this year.
+On Monday, she called the Justice Department's request "deeply concerning."

-Though there is a mechanism that permits the Justice Department to seek to modify existing agreements that are overseen by a court, most judges would not be sympathetic to amend an agreement for purely political reasons, said Jonathan Smith, a civil rights attorney in the Obama administration.
+"The residents of Baltimore have waited a long time for relief, and the Justice Department provided a roadmap, setting forth in great detail the systemic problems that riddle the police department," she said.
+"That the Justice Department will turn its back on issues so dark and severe is deeply disturbing."

 Comments